This topic provides an overview of ApsaraDB RDS for PostgreSQL and introduces related terms.

-ApsaraDB for RDS is a stable, reliable, and scalable online database service.
-It is designed based on the Apsara Distributed File System and high-performance SSD storage media of Alibaba Cloud.
-It supports five database engines: MySQL, SQL Server, PostgreSQL, and MariaDB.
-It also provides a complete suite of solutions for various scenarios, such as disaster recovery, backup, restoration, monitoring, and migration.
-These solutions facilitate database operation and maintenance (O&M).
-For more information about the benefits of ApsaraDB for RDS, see Competitive advantages of ApsaraDB RDS instances over self-managed databases.
+ApsaraDB RDS is a stable, reliable, and scalable online database service that is built on top of the Apsara Distributed File System and high-performance SSDs of Alibaba Cloud.
+ApsaraDB RDS supports the MySQL, SQL Server, PostgreSQL, and MariaDB database engines.
+ApsaraDB RDS provides a complete suite of solutions for various scenarios, such as disaster recovery, backup, restoration, monitoring, and migration, to facilitate database O&M. For more information about the benefits of ApsaraDB RDS, see Competitive advantages of ApsaraDB RDS instances over self-managed databases.

 Some features or functions that are described in this document may be unavailable.
-For more information, see the specific terms and conditions in your commercial contract.
+The specific terms and conditions in your commercial contract shall prevail.
 This document serves as a user guide that is for reference only.
-No content in this document can constitute any expressed or implied warranty.
+Content in this document is provided without warranty of any kind, expressed or implied.

 - Instance: An RDS instance is a database process that consumes independent physical memory resources.
-You can specify a specific memory size, disk capacity, and database type for an RDS instance.
+You can specify a specific memory size, storage capacity, and database type for an RDS instance.
 The performance of an RDS instance varies based on the specified memory size.
 After an RDS instance is created, you can change its specifications or delete the instance.

-|On-premises database||A database that is deployed in an on-premises data center or a database that is not deployed on an ApsaraDB for RDS instance.|
+|On-premises database||A database that is deployed in a data center or a database that is not deployed on an ApsaraDB RDS instance.|

-|ApsaraDB RDS for XX (XX represents one of the following database engines: MySQL, SQL Server, PostgreSQL, and MariaDB.)||ApsaraDB for RDS with a specific database engine.
-For example, ApsaraDB RDS for MySQL indicates an ApsaraDB for RDS instance that runs MySQL.|
+|ApsaraDB RDS for XX (XX represents one of the following database engines: MySQL, SQL Server, PostgreSQL, and MariaDB.)||ApsaraDB RDS with a specific database engine.
+For example, ApsaraDB RDS for MySQL indicates an ApsaraDB RDS instance that runs MySQL.|